 - Building high-performing teams and enabling people and groups to achieve desired results

 - Employing facilitative practices to engage people, create conditions for innovation, build agreement and foster commitment

 - Engaging in effective conversations to resolve conflicts

 - Building skills to coach others

 - Planning for facilitating change and ensuring adoption of new initiatives

-- Evaluate and enhance leadership strengths based on 360 degree feedback
+- Evaluating and enhancing leadership strengths based on 360 degree feedback

 The program is supported by online resources and readings, as well as informal and self-directed small group meetings.